MINT-Labs-Regensburg/SolderCase/README.md

 ### Electrical Installation
 - after soldering the cables (twin strand as in [1]) put in the USB-PD converter and fix ith with the zip tie
 - attach the cable lugs of the twin strand wirde [2] to the barrel connector
-- solder the single strand wire [3] to both switches
 - solder the twin strand wire [4] to the LED band.
-Notice the polarity and the directionality!
+Notice the polarity of the solder pads and the directionality of the LED-band itself!
-- solder the remaining cables (positive side, red) from the LED band and the PC fan to the respective switches
+- connect the remaining cables (positive side, red) from the LED band and the PC fan to the respective switches
 - put all cables (positive and negative ones) into the two electrical installation clamps, one is for negative (GND) and one for positive (24V).
-On the positive clamp you should have the barrel connector, the switches, the USB-PD converter.
-On the negative one you should have the barrel connector, the LED-band, the PC-fan and the the USB-PD converter
+On the positive clamp you should have the barrel connector (red), the switches, the USB-PD converter (red).
+On the negative one you should have the barrel connector (black), the LED-band (black), the PC-fan (black) and the the USB-PD converter (black)
 <p float="left">
   <img src="images/cables_1.jpg" width=300px alt="cables_1" />
   <img src="images/cables_2.jpg" width=300px alt="cables_2" />